-Draftsmen, also known as drafters, create drawings and plans that are used in manufacturing and construction.
+Draftsmen, also known as drafters or drafting engineers, create drawings and plans that are used in manufacturing and construction.
 Drafters can be found in a broad range of fields, including architecture, aeronautics, civil engineering and electronics.
-Becoming a draftsman typically requires training in drafting and CADD procedures.
+Becoming a draftsman typically requires training in drafting and computer-aided design and drafting (CADD) procedures.

 Career Information for a Draftsman

-According to the U.S. Bureau of Labor Statistics (BLS), in 2008 the majority of employment opportunities for draftsmen were in the fields of construction, architecture and engineering (www.bls.gov).
-Almost a quarter of all drafters were employed in the production of industrial machinery and consumer products.
+According to the U.S. Bureau of Labor Statistics (BLS), in 2018 nearly half of employment opportunities for draftsmen were in the fields of architectural, engineering, and related services. (www.bls.gov).

 Job growth for draftsmen often depends upon their field of specialization.
-The BLS predicted the need for draftsmen in architecture would increase by nine percent between 2008-2018.
-However, opportunities in manufacturing and electronics were expected to remain stagnant or decrease.
-Draftsmen with training in computer-aided design and drafting (CADD) were expected to find the most job opportunities during this time.
+The BLS predicted the need for draftsmen in architecture would increase by eight percent between 2016 and 2026.
+Opportunities in electrical and electronics were expected to increase seven percent.
+Draftsmen with training in computer-aided design and drafting were expected to find better job opportunities during this time.
+Competition will be high.